 What Does it Mean for Your Tattoos?

 There are a few reasons this could be.
 One theory is that the magnetic force pulls on the metallic fragments so violently that it causes a burning sensation in the location of the tattoo.
-Another is that the pain is caused by built up friction between the particles.
+Another is that the pain is caused by built-up friction between the particles.
 Some people even say that the magnetic force causes the metal fragments to tear at the skin in an attempt to break through.
-There's no conclusive evidence as to which theory is correct.; however, even if there is no pain at all, these fragments can cause distortions in MRI scans.
+There's no conclusive evidence as to which theory is correct; however, even if there is no pain at all, these fragments can cause distortions in MRI scans.
 These distortions, called artifacts, can render a scanned image useless.
 In turn, this will require that the procedure be done again, or even an alternate procedure be used.
 So, at the very least, you could be stuck with a very expensive bill for nothing if your tattoo contains metal.

 What Can You Do?

 How can you know if your tattoo contains metal?
 Short answer: you can't, really.
 Thankfully, due to implemented regulations, you can be pretty sure that if you got your tattoo within the past 20 years, it's safe.
 Even if you got inked more than 20 years ago, however, that doesn’t mean the ink contains metal.
 And even if it did, that doesn't always mean you'll have a problem getting an MRI.
 If you find yourself at this juncture, it's best for you to inform your doctor, and let them help you make an informed decision.
-Remember that there are always alternatives to MRI—people with pacemakers and metal implants also have to find other diagnostic methods.
+Remember that there are always alternatives to an MRI—people with pacemakers and metal implants also have to find other diagnostic methods.
 Your doctor will help you decide if you might be at risk and, if you are, what alternate option is right for you.